 They jumped from party call to party call to traffic stop to party call.
 It seemed everyone was at someone's Christmas Eve party.
 Most of them turned out to just be large families jovially drinking and not actually causing any trouble; they did bag a couple of arrests (they had pushed seventy trying to get to Steve when his pedestrian stop on three subjects turned physical) and shut down three or four parties in which the people involved had been underage.
 Alex kept an eye out at the more rowdy parties, half-wishing that maybe she'd catch a glimpse of Cas and half-hoping she wouldn't because she didn't want him to see her in uniform.
 What was she thinking?
 He'd probably forgotten all about her and was celebrating the holiday with someone else.
 The thought made her heart squeeze.
 Goddamit Alex, stop thinking about him.

 The night spun into a frenzy as calls poured in faster than officers could clear them.
 She should've known that Christmas Eve would be a busy one.
 And when it came around for bar closing downtown, the officers who weren't responding to bar brawls were paying more attention to the shouts and clamor over the radio than their own subjects.
-Being a unit on the outskirts of downtown, Alex and Daniel tried to relieve some of the stress on the downtown units like Jo, Dean, Jimmy Anderson (who, after 2 weeks IOD, had returned as 22-Bravo), and Leanne Braddock, the new 22-Edward.
+Being a unit on the outskirts of downtown, Alex and Daniel tried to relieve some of the stress on the downtown units like Jo, Dean, Jimmy Anderson (who, after 2 weeks IOD, had returned as 22-Bravo), and Leanne Braddock, the new 22-Echo.

 After bar closing, the city quieted down considerably and the ruckus died down to the point where most units were just doing circles down the Beach Boulevard.
 After circling one of the dirtier neighborhoods three times, squinting her eyes to peer into the darkness for any slumped figures that had fallen trying to walk home drunk, Alex turned into an empty business lot and pulled up alongside Jo.
 Anderson was already parked on the other side of them so that they could talk through their windows.
 Leanne joined them a moment later, getting out of her car to squeeze into the space between Jo's car and Anderson's.